proxy-di/proxydi/README.md

 In traditional DI containers, this scene would be tricky to shoot - the Director calls Actor's methods while Actor simultaneously needs Director's guidance.

-But take a look, our approach is still the same - we just link dependencies with @inject and use them freely without any worries.
-ProxyDi handles this tricky issue as elegantly as possible.
-It does this using JavaScript Proxies, more about Proxies and their impact on performance [later](#injection-proxy-performance).
+But take a look, our approach is still the same - we just link dependencies by @inject and use them freely without any worries.
+ProxyDi handles this tricky issue as elegantly as is even possible.
+It does this using JavaScript Proxies, more about Proxies and theirs impact on perfomance [later](#injection-proxy-performance).

 ## Hierarchy of containers